 Anyone else getting serious nineties vibes?
 I’m obsessed.

-Whether you’re a print lover or not, there are many ways that you can make them work in the coming months.
-If a head-to-toe patterned outfit isn’t for you – not to worry.
-Nod to the trend with a printed accessory instead.
+Whether you’re a pattern lover or not, there are many ways you can make summer prints work for you in the coming months.

-That said, if you have the confidence to experiment with summer prints this season, then you’re sure to shine.
+Either way, have the confidence to experiment with summer prints from now on and you’re sure to shine.

 What are your favourite summer prints?
 How do you wear them?